-The document located here is intended to be used as a prompt / guide for things which are important to consider and capture when completing the case note.
+The COVID 19 Contingency Case Note document (LCC Intranet) is intended to be used as a prompt / guide for things which are important to consider and capture when completing the case note.
 Remember professional judgement and curiosity are some of the most important tools you have!

 Face to face visits should be kept to a minimum and only take place once all other options have been considered.
 Any visits should be based on the risk to the individual and should give due consideration to the protection of staff.
-The below Face to Face Visit Checklist should support decision making and be considered in conjunction with the full advice detailed in the embedded document.
+The Face to Face Visit Guidance (LCC Intranet) should support decision making and be considered in conjunction with the full advice detailed in the embedded document.

-Should a face to face visit be needed, ensure the flowchart in Appendix 1 of the checklist is followed to determine whether Personal Protective Equipment (PPE) will be needed.
-The checklist should be completed by the practitioner and line manager before any visit is undertaken, and will need to be sent to BS_Adults_MSOs@lincolnshire.gov.uk
+Should a face to face visit be needed, ensure the flowchart in Appendix A of the guidance is followed to determine whether Personal Protective Equipment (PPE) will be needed.
+The home visit checklist should be completed in Mosaic by the practitioner and authorised by their line manager before any visit is undertaken.

-Due to the COVID-19 outbreak, emergency measures for CHC have been introduced by the Government.
+Due to the COVID-19 outbreak, emergency measures for CHC were introduced by the Government.
 This includes the cessation of all CHC assessments.
-As such no Checklists or DSTs are to be completed.

-Where practitioners believe that an individual in their own home or in a placement requires healthcare that can’t be provided through community health services they should contact CHC either by email firstname.lastname@example.org or by phone 01522 515344.
+Where practitioners submit a positive checklist and believe that an individual in their own home or in a placement requires healthcare that can’t be provided through community health services, they should contact CHC either by email at email@example.com or by phone 01522 515344.
 Ask to speak to one of the CHC managers/Band 7.
 You may be given another number to phone or they may take your number for someone to call back.